 - Minimise blood loss (surgical) and bleeding (coagulopathic)

-- Harness and optimise the patient-specific physiological reserve of anaemia while treatment is initiated
+- Harness and optimize the patient-specific physiological reserve of anaemia while treatment is initiated

 - Before specific treatment (Pre-operative)